tayvano/lazarus-bluenoroff-research/lazarus-background.md

     - APT37's previous campaigns targeting foreign joint venture partners as well as threat activity against defectors, defector support agencies, and humanitarian organizations indicate APT37's activities most likely align with the agenda of Ministry of State Security.

     - APT37's assessed primary mission is **covert intelligence gathering in support of DPRK's strategic military, political, and economic interests.**

-    - A lack of recent, significant activity from this actor matched with an uptick in similar targeting from units within the “Kimsuky” actor-set may indicate a shift or consolidation within North Korea’s cyber leadership.

     - https://advantage.mandiant.com/reports/21-00027289